-The IDF version of events needs to be treated with extreme caution but they said soldiers were attacked with knives and clubs as they boarded the six vessels.
+The IDF version of events needs to be treated with caution but they said soldiers were attacked with knives and clubs as they boarded the six vessels.
 It said the violence turned deadly when an activist grabbed a weapon from one of the commandos.
 “The weapon discharged,” they said ambiguously not making it clear whether the activist fired it or if it went off accidentally.

 The six ships of the flotilla sailed under Turkish and American flags and set off from Cyprus yesterday.
 Israeli forces said they would not allow them land and the flotilla deliberated slowed down so that any forced landing would happen in daylight hours to maximize the media exposure.
 Meanwhile at the port in Gaza City Hamas prepared a welcoming party with marquees and a buffet to greet the flotilla which was expected mid-afternoon today.